kuking/go-pqsw/docs/crypto-and-technical.md

     communication, nevertheless the stream integrity stays warrantied.)
   - PQ-AES Future proof attack: Triple-AES256 using unique full 768 bits of entropy in the key (plus 96*3 of nonce seed)
   - Kem/Sike broken: considering how new the scheme is, it is possible an attack is discovered in the short to medium time.
 The mitigation to this risk, is to facilitate using the previously described Pragmatic One Time Pads (POTP).
+    Multiple KEM envelopes are used, therefore for an attacker to break a session key, he might need to break multiples KEM envelopes, typically 6 KEM when using Fp503.
   - In a world with AES-256 compromised, with a flip in the configuration file, a Triple AES-256 can be enabled.
   - potp size can not be derived by looking at potps offsets in the un-secure wire during the key agreement stage.
 The offsets are expected to be modulo with the potp length. i.e. if the potp has 1024 bytes, the offset 1025 is valid,